NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ## What you’ll be asked in the new journey

-When you record you first vaccination of the day or session, you’ll be asked the following in this order:
+When you record your first vaccination of the day or session, you’ll be asked the following in this order:

 * Date of vaccination
 * Site or team (only asked if your organisation has several sites)